-- Evaluate real-world situations and distinguish between and apply exponential, logarithmic, rational, and discrete function models appropriately. - Analyze, interpret, and communicate results of exponential, logarithmic, rational, and discrete models in a logical manner from four points of view visual, formula, numerical, and written.
+- Evaluate real-world situations and distinguish between and apply linear and quadratic function models appropriately. - Analyze, interpret, and communicate results of linear and quadratic models in a logical manner from four points of view visual, formula, numerical, and written. - Demonstrate an appreciation and awareness of applications in their daily lives.